 The Phase One jury will begin to review entries at the Standard deadline.

 Important pricing notes: Phase Two Finalists will pay a “hanging fee” to proceed in the competition.
 Phase Two judging will review all confirmed Finalists after the Late Deadline.
-There is a Winners Circle Fee and the option to purchase a trophy for winners.
+There is a Winners Circle Fee and the option to purchase a trophy or paper certificate for winners (the PDF Certificate is provided free upon request).
 Finalists may also purchase the trophy.
 To learn more go >HERE